Alpha-TeamMinoshma/demo/README.md

 # Demo repository

-A file for checking for changes
+A file for checking for changes - to check git status